 Mortgage companies and private banks make USDA loans available with low rates.
 USDA guarantees these loans, making it a safer and cheap way for mortgage companies and private banks to make money on home loans.
 The savings are passed on to you the buyer in the form of a lower interest rate.

-What Are the USDA Credit Scores Needed to Qualify for a Mortgage?
+USDA Credit Scores Needed to Qualify for Rural Home Loans

 If you discover that your credit is not good enough for one lender, you should try several others.
-We continue to hear rumblings that the USDA credit requirements may be eased in 2018.
+We continue to hear rumblings that the USDA credit requirements may be eased this year.
 Many USDA lenders are hoping the USDA credit score minimums will drop to or below 600.
-Before getting to excited, we suggest checking with mortgage companies to determine the USDA credit score requirements for 2018.
+Before getting too excited, we suggest checking with mortgage companies to determine the USDA credit score requirements for 2020.
 At the end of the day, the USDA credit score minimums will vary depending upon the mortgage company and their underwriting policies on guaranteed USDA loans.
-Ask loan officers about the USDA credit requirements that have been updated in 2018.
+Ask loan officers about the USDA credit requirements that have been updated.

 USDA does allow the seller to pay for your closing costs; the limit is up to 3% of the sale price.
 Not every seller will agree to do so, but if you have a seller who needs to move his property, you might be able to get some of your closing costs covered.

-As of 2018, borrowers must have a debt to income ratio of no more than 29% of gross income.
+As of this year, borrowers must have a debt to income ratio of no more than 29% of gross income.
 This means that all housing debt payments – housing, taxes, insurance and HOA – cannot exceed 29% of gross income.
 Total debt payments cannot exceed 41%.

 However, there are some cases – such as borrowers with higher income and good credit – who can qualify for higher DTI ratios.